Learn from some of our Supportive Employers about the benefits of employing Reservists.

 Margaret Jenyns - Director of Rehabilitation and Compensation Claims

 The Department of Veteran Affairs (DVA) mission is to support those who serve or have served in defence of our nation and commemorate their service and sacrifice.

-As the Director of Rehabilitation and Compensation Claims in Brisbane, Margaret Jenyns team she currently manages four Defence Reservists.
-When they are required to take leave from their civilian role to provide Reserve service, the DVA has access to Employer Support Payment (ESP) Scheme Payments to help offset the gaps in her team.
+As the Director of Rehabilitation and Compensation Claims in Brisbane, Margaret Jenyns team has four Defence Reservists in it.
+When they are required to take leave from their civilian role to provide Reserve service, the DVA has access to Employer Support Payment Scheme (ESPS) Payments to help offset the gaps in her team.